Suitec9/newDashboard/README.md

 This a dashboard with data of customers and invoice data.

-To run this clone the repo https://github.com/Suitec9/newDashboard.
+To run this appilcation, clone the repo https://github.com/Suitec9/newDashboard.
 Then you install the dependencies with npm install or yarn install, to see if the app functions properly run npm run dev.